spree/spree/guides/content/integration/endpoints/jirafe_integration.md

 | jirafe.site_id | Your Jirafe Site ID | string | Yes | 1234567890 |
 | jirafe.access_token | Your Jirafe OAuth Access Token | string | Yes | dj20492dhjkdj20492dhjk |

-### Import New Orders
+### Import Orders

-Send new order data to Jirafe.
+Send new and updated order data to Jirafe.
 Also sends the latest shopping cart information available for that order.

 #### Request

-### order:new
+### order:new, order:updated

 ---new_order.json---
 ```json